bahiirwa/crosspost/Readme.txt

 If you have any feedback, just write an issue.
 Or fork the code and submit a PR [on Github](https://github.com/bahiirwa/blogcrosspost).

 == Changelog ==

+### 0.2.2
+- Tested to WP 6.6.1.
+- Fix image display using images from the rest API.
+- Add an attribute for the image size to shortcode.

+### 0.2.1
+- Fix version issue.

 ** 0.2.0 **
 - Fix Versioning issue.